seequent/pure_interface/README.md

     InterfaceError: Function "method_one" is not empty

 # Instance Checking
-pure_interface types will fall-back to duck-type checking if the instance is not an actual (or registered) subclss.
+pure_interface types will fall back to duck-type checking if the instance is not an actual (or registered) subclss.

     class IAnimal(PureInterface):
         @abstractproperty